-- Chapter 8 analyzes the impacts of the tax credit. - Chapter 9 summarizes the findings of the report and discusses recommended changes to the tax credit program.
+• Chapter 9 summarizes the findings of the report and discusses recommended changes to the tax credit program.

-We wish to acknowledge the cooperation and assistance provided by the Department of Commerce and the Comptroller's Office in the development of this report.
+We wish to acknowledge the cooperation and assistance provided by the Department of Commerce and the Comptroller of Maryland in the development of this report.
 DLS trusts that this report will be useful to members of the General Assembly in future deliberations about the R&D tax credit.